 - Websites that relate to your industry and mainly publish syndicated content.
 Sometimes it’s as simple as uploading your RSS (Rich Site Summary or Really Simple Syndication) feed so that the site is alerted when you publish new content on your own website.
 They then choose whether or not to publish it.

 - Industry blogs that use guest writers – offer to write articles for them with links back to your own marketing website, or suggest an RSS feed that would alert them when you’d published a new article on your website.

 - Online industry related magazines that accept guest articles with links back to your website.

 - You could also choose the paid option offered by large websites such as News 24 and others.

 What to watch out for when syndicating content and creating SEO links

 There are a few issues to watch out for when syndicating website marketing content.
 The first is that only one person should be managing this to avoid duplication and other unprofessional pitfalls.
 That person needs to keep track of what was sent and to whom.

 Duplication doesn’t only irritate those managing other websites.
 It can also attract penalties from Google and other search engines that use links to rank your content.
-The same key words and content pitching up too many times through too many links works against you rather than for you in optimising your SEO link building.
+The same keywords and content pitching up too many times through too many links work against you rather than for you in optimising your SEO link building.

 Any questions?
-Contact BrandHeart and we’ll gladly help you optimise your website.
+Contact our team and we’ll gladly help you optimise your website.